marigold-dev/training-nft-3/README.md

   };
 ```

-Explanations:
+Explanation:

-- `offers` is now a `map<address,offer>`, because you don't have to store `token_id` as key, now the key is the owner address.
+- `offers` is now a `map<address,offer>`, because you don't have to store `token_id` as a key, now the key is the owner's address.
 Each owner can sell a part of the unique collection
 - `offer` requires a quantity, each owner will sell a part of the unique collection
-- `totalSupply` is set at mint time in order to track the global quantity of minted items on the collection.
-It avoids to recalculate all the time the quantity from each owner holdings (this value is constant)
+- `totalSupply` is set while minting in order to track the global quantity of minted items on the collection.
+It makes it unnecessary to recalculate each time the quantity from each owner's holdings (this value is constant)
 - Because the ledger is made of `big_map` of key `owners`, we cache the keys to be able to loop on it
 - Since we have a unique collection, we remove `token_ids`. `token_id` will be set to `0`